Book Review: Rogue Lawyer by John Grisham

 V. Concluding Remarks: Rogue Lawyer by John Grisham

 This book is captivating.
 Grisham has done a quality job of making the law, as used in the book, simple and understandable.
 The book has a realistic basis rather than a speculative one.
 Some of the sentences and phrases are brilliantly crafted.
-Some of these phrases are more suiting to people in the legal field.
+Some of these phrases are more suitable for people in the legal field.

 “It’s not that I don’t like attention.
 I’m a lawyer it’s in my genes.”

 The book unwinds the dangerous world of criminal law and the perils attached to dealing with all the parties involved in the transaction.
-The complexity and depth of character makes a reader want to stop and think.
+The complexity and depth of the character make a reader want to stop and think.